aggiemakerspace/github-training/module-0/README.md

 associated with your GitHub account, you can sign up for the Student Developer Pack on [GitHub Education's Website](https://education.github.com/pack).

-#### Signing Up as a Makerspace User
+#### Signing Up as a MakerSpace User

-In order to use to Makerspace and make submissions in this course, you must register on the [Makerspace Website](https://NowYouCanFindMe.github.io).
-You must use your school email address to sign up for the Makerspace.
-Additionally, signing up on the Makerspace website automatically sends you an invitation to the Makerspace GitHub organization.
-Therefore, make sure that your NCAT email is associated with your GitHub account before signing up.
+In order to complete this course, you will need to be associated with the MakerSpace on GitHub.
+First, make sure that you have associated your school email address with your GitHub account, either by signing up with it or adding it under your account settings.
+Then, email the Aggie MakerSpace GitHub admin at ccannon1@aggies.ncat.edu with your GitHub username to request to join.

 ### Exercise

-The exercise for this module is to complete all configuration above and send me and email asking to join the Makerspace!
+The exercise for this module is to complete all configuration above and send me and email asking to join the MakerSpace!